tdwg/vocab/documentation-specification.md

 Each term list document corresponds to one or more namespaces that include sets of terms.
 Usually, there will be at least one document that lists and describes terms defined in a namespace controlled by TDWG.
 The human-readable representation of that document MUST contain the normative definition of each TDWG-defined term.
 The machine-readable representation of that document MUST contain the minimal machine-readable metadata described in Sections 4.2 and 4.4.2.
 There MAY also be documents that list terms in namespaces outside of the standard or terms that are not defined by TDWG.
 Human-readable representations of these documents SHOULD contain links to the websites that define those terms.

-Term lists MAY include terms that are defined elsewhere, but that assert additional properties for those terms that are not included in those terms' definitions.
+Term lists MAY include terms that are defined elsewhere, but that assert additional properties for those terms that are not included in those terms' basic definitions; for example: subclass relationships, ranges, or cardinality restrictions.
 Such extensions can add semantic layers that are desired by some users, but that are not desired by other users who need only the basic term definitions.
 Compartmentalizing vocabulary descriptions in this way enables a layered approach to vocabulary development where the development of a semantically richer vocabulary can be pursued independently of the development of "flat" vocabularies (terms and their definitions) [GBIF-KOS, Section 1.1].

 **2.2.4 Distributions**

-Vocabulary term lists as abstract resources also exist as more concrete entities that can be stored and delivered.
+Vocabulary term lists are abstract resources, but also exist in the form of information resources that can be stored and delivered.
 A human user or machine client might discover these entities through the content negotiation process (Section 2.1.2) when dereferencing the term list IRI.
 However, that process is somewhat akin to trial and error, since a user would not know that the abstract resource was available in forms that were not requested.
 In addition, the term list might be available for download in a form such as Markdown that is rendered as HTML when the term list URI is dereferenced requesting media type text/html, yet availability of the list in Markdown form might not be apparent to users that see the content rendered in a browser.
 To enable discovery of the all forms by users or catalogers, the available forms of a resource, known as "distributions" (Fig. 4), SHOULD be made known to both humans and machines.
 To accomplish that discovery, the Data Catalog Vocabulary [DCAT] SHOULD be used to indicate the links from a vocabulary's term list to its available distributions.

 ![](graphics/distributions.png)